apache/sling-org-apache-sling-starter/README.md

 The [docker/](docker/) directory contains sample files related to container-based development.

+## Testing

+The Sling Starter will execute two suites of tests using the `maven-surefire-plugin`:

+1. A small set of smoke tests, embedded in the project, that verify the basic functionality of the Starter
+1. An extensive set of end-to-end tests that verify the overall functionality of the Starter and the bundles that are embedded into it

+By default, these are both executed when building the project against an Oak SegmentNodeStore backend.

+Additionally, when the `ci` profile is enabled the smoke tests are also executed in against an Oak DocumentNodeStore backend.
+For technical resons, the full end-to-end tests are not executed.

 ## Building the Docker image

 This module can optionally build a Docker image.
 This is achieved by running a build with the `-Ddocker.skip=false` argument.
 By default, the image is built as `apache/sling:snapshot`.
 The tag can be overrriden using the `docker.label` Maven property.